tulios/kafkajs/README.md

 In order to process huge volumes of messages in a responsive manner, you need consider the `eachBatch` API.
 Dealing with batches rather than single messages reduces the network traffic and the communication overhead with the broker, allowing your consumer group to eat away at your partition lag in orders of magnitudes faster than `eachMessage`.

 This handler will feed your function batches.
 All resolved offsets will be automatically committed after the function is executed.

-This handler will also provide more utility functions to give your code more flexibility TODO> SUCH AS?
+It will also provide more utility functions to give your code more flexibility.

 Be aware that using `eachBatch` is considered a more advanced API, since you will have to do more configuration and understand how session timeouts and heartbeats are connected.